zhangster12/Twitter-Contest-Bot/README.md

 # Twitter-Contest-Bot
 Twitter-Contest-Bot is a bot for automating Retweeting and liking Twitter contests to win free prizes.
-Only accept the reward if it's completely free, no shipping, joining.
-Use English in `twitterFilter.txt`.

 ## Getting Started
 Make sure Tweepy is installed.